 - Academic Support (such as written language, language and reading comprehension, language expression, etc.)

 - Executive functioning skills (time management, initiation, organization, self-advocacy)

 - Employment readiness skills using evidence based interventions

-Peer coaching to help navigate the campus and systems within the UM program.
+Peer coaching to help navigate the campus and systems within the UM community.
 Peers are juniors and seniors in the CSD department.

 Ed Ready Support

 Peers support MOSSAIC participants as they navigate the Ed Ready math preparation program.

 In some instances we have CSD undergraduates who are in the same classes as the MOSSAIC participants.
 If possible, the peer will attend class with the participant and assist with areas of need as a mentor.

 The MOSSAIC program has several payment options for direct speech-language services:

 - With a prescription, insurance can be billed